Man Utd star Greenwood withdraws from England U21 European Championship squad | Goal.com

 Man Utd star Greenwood withdraws from England U21 European Championship squad

-Manchester United star Mason Greenwood has withdrawn from England's U21 squad for the European Championships.
+Manchester United star Mason Greenwood has withdrawn from England's U21 squad for the European Championship group stages.

-Greenwood was initially included in Aidy Boothroyd's final 23-man list for the tournament, which is due to kick off in Slovenia on Wednesday.
+Greenwood was initially included in Aidy Boothroyd's final 23-man list for the tournament, which is due to kick off in Slovenia on Wednesday and begins with just the group stages before the knockout phase resumes in May and June.

-However, the FA have released an official statement confirming Greenwood has been forced to pull out through injury, with Norwich midfielder Todd Cantwell being called up as his replacement.
+The FA has, however, released an official statement confirming Greenwood has been forced to pull out through injury, with Norwich midfielder Todd Cantwell being called up as his replacement.

 What's been said?